Help

 Facelets

-Facelets like gauges, bars, images are rendering and displaying data.
-See the available Facelets:
+A Face is created by combining multiple Facelets.
+Facelets are visual components like gauges, bars, icons, images or text, that are rendering and displaying data.

 Security

-Security is a really important topic and concern for tyckr.
-All passwords, usernames and API parameters of Providers and Facelets are considered as extremely sensitive and secret data.
+All passwords, usernames and API parameters of Providers and Facelets are considered as extremely sensitive, confidential and secret data.

 The only way to ensure decent security is complete end-to-end encryption.

-App Editor Setup
+Editor Security Setup

-A password must be setup in the App Editor in the Profile Settings.
+A password must be setup in the Editor app in the Profile Settings.
 This is used for local encryption of all sensitive data.
 The encryption key is stored in the browser’s local storage and is only available by the logged in user.

 The following states are possible:

-App Password Status |
+Editor Password Status |

 Description |